OracleMatrix/blogclub/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request with your changes.

-## Note

-This project is actively maintained and updated.
-Please check for updates regularly to ensure you have the latest version.